iOS SDK

 Document

 is a primary data type in Yorkie, which provides a JSON-like updating experience that makes it easy to represent your application's model.
-A Document

 is attached to the Client